The response message:

 Why this happens:

 When setting up your Key cutter integration in Mews, you will also need to map each of the key encoders that will be used.
 This concept is similar to mapping the spaces and rates in your Channel Manager Integration in Mews.
 In the case of key encoders, the Identifier is taken from what has been set up in your door lock software.

 When a user tries to create a key from the reservation module in Mews, he or she will select the specific encoder device to use.
-The corresponding encoder identifier is then sent to your door lock software as part of the key creation message from Mews (via Mews Connector).
+The corresponding encoder identifier is then sent to your door lock software as part of the key creation message from Mews (via Mews Open API).
 This is how the door lock software knows which encoder it should instruct to encode the key cards.